-Recently I was able to get my hands on the Rosetta Stone LTD v.
-Google, Incorporated ruling from the U.S. 4th Circuit Court of Appeals.
-If you can get through the legalese and have an interest in paid search, it’s fascinating – particularly because it could have huge implications on Google AdWords advertisers.
+Recently I was able to get my hands on the Rosetta Stone Ltd v Google, Inc. ruling from the U.S. 4th Circuit Court of Appeals.
+If you can get through the legalese and have an interest in paid search, it’s fascinating – particularly because it could have huge implications on Google Ads advertisers.

 * Trademark usage also came up regarding natural search engine results in a case where we brought in attorney and friend-of-DOM Chris Gardill to provide expert legal opinion.